fushatech/tahir/README.md

 # Tahir: Avoid haram images/video on the web 😎

-Tahir is a Browser Extension that protects your eyes by automatically blurring all images and videos rendered on any page.
+Tahir is a Browser Extension that protects your eyes by automatically blurring images and videos rendered on any page.
 Currently Tahir is available for [Chrome](https://chrome.google.com/webstore/detail/tahir/ihmoammkfbdpokfiiifajdkfglmfejca) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tahir/).

 ### Key Features
 1. Automatically blur all (~95%) images, videos, iframes on a webpage